Southern Connecticut State University logo

 1983

-Renamed "Southern Connecticut State University" and joined the Connecticut State University System.
+Renamed "Southern Connecticut State University" and became part of the Connecticut State University System.

 Leadership